Top Oz Tours offers a great range of Salzburg tours and experiences. You can browse the options here.

 9. Explore a labyrinth of ice caves

 For something completely different, drive or take the 40-minute train to the market-town of Werfen.
 Appealing in its own right, Werfen is the departure point for Eisriesenwelt, the world’s largest accessible ice-cave system.
 A cable car takes you most of the way up the mountain, but some hiking is also required.
 The caves can only be visited on a guided tour.
-Viewing the vast ice tunnels and eerie sculptures, illuminated only by hand-held gas lanterns, is an otherworldly experience, and the Alpine views from outside are also spectacular.
+Viewing the vast ice tunnels and eerie sculptures — illuminated only by hand-held gas lanterns — is an otherworldly experience.
+The Alpine views from outside are also spectacular.

-At the southern edge of Salzburg lies the beautiful Hellbrunn Park, comprising sixty hectares of enchanting green space.
-Whether or not you choose to visit Hellbrunn Palace — home to the famous ‘sixteen-going-on-seventeen’ gazebo from The Sound of Music — the park that surrounds it is fabulous and free for all who love walking, cycling and fresh air.
+On the southern edge of Salzburg lies Hellbrunn Park — 60 hectares of stunning green space.
+Whether or not you choose to pay a paid visit Hellbrunn Palace — home to the famous ‘sixteen-going-on-seventeen’ gazebo from The Sound of Music — the park that surrounds it is freely accessible to all who love walking, cycling, or simply breathing in floral-scented air.

-The park is a mixture of ornate landscaped gardens and free-form meadows.
-There’s a fitness course, play equipment and even trails for cross-country skiing in winter.
-The pedestrian tree-lined avenue that leads to the palace is a true thing of beauty.
-Come by bus (number 25), cycle, drive or visit as part of a cruise along the River Salzach.
+It’s a mixture of ornate landscaped gardens and free-form meadows, and the tree-lined avenue that leads to the front of the palace is a true thing of beauty.
+Come by bus or visit on a cruise from the city centre along the River Salzach.

 Do you have any suggestions to add to our list of the best things to do in Salzburg on a first visit?
 We would love to hear from you.
 Please leave a comment below.